syncfusion-content/maui-docs/MAUI/DataGrid/column-drag-and-drop.md

 ## Cancel dropping of a particular column in a position

-Dropping of a particular column in a position can be canceled using the `DataGridDragAction` and `DraggingPosition` arguments of the `QueryColumnDragging` event handler.
+The dropping of a particular column in a position can be canceled using the `DataGridDragAction` and `DraggingPosition` arguments of the `QueryColumnDragging` event.

 {% highlight c# %}
 dataGrid.QueryColumnDragging += SfDataGrid_QueryColumnDragging;